Skip to main content

 Be strong and of a good courage, fear not, nor be afraid of them: for the Lord thy God, he it is that doth go with thee; he will not fail thee, nor forsake thee.

-Moses uttered these words because he passed from the scene, but he wanted the nation to be courageous in the Lord.
+Moses uttered these words because he was passing from the scene, but he wanted the nation to be courageous in the Lord.
+This verse has carried countless believers through seasons of uncertainty and loss.

 Now the Lord of peace himself give you peace always by all means.
 The Lord be with you all.